upserve/aerosol/README.md

 ### Rake Tasks

+The deploy tasks are within the `aerosol:deploy_name` namespace where deploy_name is based upon the deploy section detailed below.

+#### Full deploy tasks

+`all` - Full serial deployment: Run mgiration, create auto scaling group, wait for instances, stop old application, destroy old auto scaling groups and run the post deploy command

+`all_asynch` - Same as `all` but runs the migration and create auto scaling groups in parallel

 #### The separate deploy rake tasks

-`aerosol:deploy_name:run_migration` - Runs the ActiveRecord migration through the SSH connection given `aerosol:deploy_name:create_auto_scaling_group` - Creates a new auto scaling group for the current git hash `aerosol:deploy_name:wait_for_new_instances` - Waits for instances of the new autoscaling groups to start up `aerosol:deploy_name:stop_old_app` - Runs command to shut down the application on the old instances instead of just terminating
+`run_migration` - Runs the ActiveRecord migration through the SSH connection given

+`create_auto_scaling_group` - Creates a new auto scaling group for the current git hash

+`wait_for_new_instances` - Waits for instances of the new autoscaling groups to start up

+`stop_old_app` - Runs command to shut down the application on the old instances instead of just terminating

-`aerosol:deploy_name:destroy_old_auto_scaling_groups` - Terminates instances with the current tag and different git hash `aerosol:deploy_name:run_post_deploy` - Runs a post deploy command
+`destroy_old_auto_scaling_groups` - Terminates instances with the current tag and different git hash

-#### The combinations

-`aerosol:deploy_name:all` - Full serial deployment: Run mgiration, create auto scaling group, wait for instances, stop old application, destroy old auto scaling groups and run the post deploy command
-`aerosol:deploy_name:all_asynch` - Same as `all` but runs the migration and create auto scaling groups in parallel
+`run_post_deploy` - Runs a post deploy command

 #### Non-deploy rake tasks